jlescarlan11/project-krawl/frontend/components/navigation/README.md

 Desktop top navigation bar that displays:
 - Logo/brand link
 - Main navigation links (Map, Search, Create)
-- User menu (Profile, Settings) or Sign In button
+- User menu (Profile) or Sign In button; Settings are now reachable from the profile page

 **Features:**
 - Hidden on mobile (replaced by BottomNav)